bbgit/bbgit.github.io/README.md

-### Conditions as of August 5, 2025 at 5:21:14 PM CDT
+### Conditions as of August 5, 2025 at 5:26:34 PM CDT

 Temperature: 79.20 &deg;F

 Feels like: 79.20 &deg;F

-Humidity: 84%
+Humidity: 85%

-Wind Direction: SSW
+Wind Direction: W

 Windspeed: 0.0 mph